Písek (Frýdek-Místek District)

-Písek (Piosek) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+Písek (/cs/; Piosek, Piosek) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,900 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name of the municipality is of topographic origins and literally means "sand".
+The name of the municipality literally means 'sand'.
 Historically it has been scribed as Piesek (1523), Pisek (1577, 1621), Pyßek/Pioßek (1643), Piasek (1652) and so on.

 Geography

 Písek is located about 34 km southeast of Frýdek-Místek and 45 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia, a small part of the municipality borders with Poland.
 The Olza River flows through the municipality.

 The municipal territory is located on the border between two mountain ranges.
 The northern part lies in the Silesian Beskids, the southern part lies in the Jablunkov Intermontane.
-The highest point is the mountain Kyčera/Kiczory on the Czech-Polish border at 989 m above sea level.
+The highest point is the mountain Kyčera/Kiczory on the Czech–Polish border at 989 m above sea level.